kevlu123/XInputHook/README.md

 Parameters

 - `int index` The index of the controller (0 <= index <= 3).
 - `table? state` A table representing a [XINPUT_STATE](https://learn.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_state) struct or nil for a disconnected controller state.
-Missing fields are assumed to be zero.
+Missing fields in state.Gamepad are assumed to be zero.

 Set the controller state to be reported to the hooked process.